ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

 ### Model-based Properties Testing

-In 1972, Hoare published an approach to proving the correctness of **data representations**(C. A. Hoare.
+In 1972, Tony Hoare proposed an approach to proving the correctness of *data representations* (refer to *C. A. Hoare.
 Proof of correctness of data representations.
-Acta Inf., 1(4):271–281, December 1972.), by relating them to **abstract data** using **an abstraction function**.
+Acta Inf., 1(4):271–281, December 1972*), by relating them to *abstract data* using *an abstraction function*.

-In this experiment:
+In this lab:

 + date representation: BST
 + abstraction function: `BST::to_list()`
 + abstract data: List[Tuple[K,V]]

+A model-based property tests a single function by making a single call, and compares its result to the result of a related *abstract operation* applied to related abstract arguments.
+An *abstraction function* maps the real, concrete arguments and results to abstract values, which we also call the *model*.

 ```python
 def to_list(self) -> List[Tuple[K,V]]: